Skip to Content

 Serious and critical illness cover explained

-Who should consider critical illness cover, and how much cover do you need?
+Who should consider serious and critical illness cover, and how much cover do you need?
 Find out everything you need to know in this guide.

 Serious and critical illness cover is an insurance policy that pays a lump sum to you if you become seriously ill and can’t work.
 You can use the money to cover any outgoings while you take the time to recover.